 AIR LINER WINGS, stored at the Douglas factory at Santa Monica, California, being inspected by two air liner hostesses.
 Douglas aircraft of the DC-2 and DC-3 types have proved extremely popular with air line operators in America.
 A larger Douglas type - the DC-4 - is scheduled for regular use on several routes by 1939.

 This chapter describes the ways in which aircraft assist fire fighting and map preparation in the wooded regions of Canada.

 The Empire has sent us many great aviators; Australia in particular has sent many famous fliers, from the earliest days of the aeroplane.
 One of the most picturesque of the Australians to come to Great Britain was Harry Hawker, whose career forms the subject of this chapter in the series “Makers of Air History”.
 A great deal of Hawker’s fame rests on his failure to cross the North Atlantic when he and Commander Mackenzie Grieve, R.N., were forced down in the sea.
 Hawker and Grieve were missing for a week.
 The publicity given to the flight in general and to the period in which they were missing in particular was out of all proportion to the small importance of the flight, and a bad example of that hysteria peculiar to long-distance flights.

 Even so, I thought the public should have an opportunity of greeting Hawker at the London Aerodrome, with which I was then associated, and in cooperation with Claude Grahame-White I arranged for an aerial reception.
 Hawker’s North Atlantic attempt was little more than a courageous effort.
-This chapter, by H. G. Castle, shows that Hawker’s contributions to aviation were more important, particularly his work with the Sopwith Company, than his spectacular attempt to cross the North Atlantic Ocean.
+This chapter shows that Hawker’s contributions to aviation were more important, particularly his work with the Sopwith Company, than his spectacular attempt to cross the North Atlantic Ocean.